PHP-DI/PHP-DI/doc/getting-started.md

 **No configuration needed!**

-Of course, this is limited to constructor injection.
+Of course, this comes with limitations:

+- only works with constructor injection
+- only works if your parameters are classes, and are typed (else PHP-DI can't guess what you expect)
+- if the type of the parameter is an interface, you will need to configure which implementation to use in the config file (see below)

+However, autowiring generally covers 80% of the cases.

-#### Annotations
+### Annotations

 You can also use annotations to define injections, here is a short example: